Global Business Corporation (GBC)

 A GBC is allowed to be locally incorporated or be registered as a branch of a foreign company.
 The main activities of a GBC are effected outside Mauritius but the Company is also allowed to do business in Mauritius (incidental to other markets), deal with residents of Mauritius and hold shares or other interests in a Mauritius resident corporation under certain conditions.

-The Category 1 Global Business Company (GBC1) is tax resident of Mauritius and is therefore liable to tax in Mauritius, but at a concessionary rate.
-It is eligible for benefits from the network of Double Tax Treaties (DTTs) that Mauritius has ratified with a number of countries.
-It can thus be an effective corporate vehicle for international tax planning.
+A GBC is tax resident in Mauritius and therefore subject to tax.
+It is eligible to benefit from the network of Double Tax Treaties that Mauritius has ratified with a number of countries.

 Mauritius is being used extensively as an International Financial Centre by investors worldwide for the establishment of Funds investing in emerging markets.
 This is a direct result of the availability of fully-fledged Fund administration services and the recognition of Mauritius as a credible and reliable international financial services centre.
 Funds are incorporated under the Companies Act 2001 of Mauritius and are licensed and regulated by the Financial Services Commission under the provisions of the Financial Services Act 2007 and Securities Act 2005.